 Beer, which is often advertised at rest stops, is one of the most frequently seen substances in trucking DUI accidents.
 All sorts of stimulants are also used to help drivers stay awake and alert, and could range from Sudafed to methamphetamine.

-The culture of the road often causes certain substances to be prevalent in trucking accidents.
+As Glastonbury attorneys know all too well, the culture of the road often causes certain substances to be prevalent in intoxicated trucking accidents.
 Drivers who are forced to drive long hours may have alcohol available to them, as well as stimulants such as Sudafed, methamphetamine, and cocaine to avoid fatigue.

 Impact of a DUI on a Truck Driver